 Stipend, Benefits, and Resources

-The current stipend for the 2018-2019 training year is is $22,000 for all clinical training sites, with the exception of Option in Psychology, LLC, which provides a stipend of $28,352, as required by the stipulations of a grant subaward.
-In subsequent years, interns at all sites will be funded at the same rate.
-The interns placed in Colorado are employed by either Converge Day Treatment Center or Colorado Center for Assessment and Counseling.
+The stipend for the 2019-2020 training year is is $22,000 for all clinical training sites.
+The intern placed in Colorado is employed by Colorado Center for Assessment and Counseling.
 The interns placed in Nebraska are employed by Educational Services Unit 13 or Options in Psychology, LLC.
-Interns at Converge Day Treatment Center and Educational Service Unit #13 are provided with health insurance benefits.
+Intern Educational Service Unit #13 are provided with health insurance benefits.
 The intern at the Colorado Center for Assessment and Counseling is provided with a supplemental stipend of up to $250 per month (or $3000 annually) allotted for the purchase of a health insurance plan.
 The intern matched at Options in Psychology, LLC does not receive additional health insurance benefits or an additional monies given the discrepancy in stipend.
 The intern placed at ESU13 is also provided with long-term disability, life insurance, and liability insurance, as these are standard benefits provided to all ESU13 employees.
 Two of the clinical training sites follow a school schedule and afford interns several scheduled breaks.
 At a minimum, all interns are provided with 15 scheduled vacation days, 5 flex days, and 2 professional leave days (for post-doctoral position interviews, dissertation defense, etc.).
 In addition, interns are provided with 2 hours per week of dedicated research time that may be used for dissertation and/or activities fulfilling the research requirement of the internship.
 Interns are asked to inform their primary site supervisor of requested leave at least two weeks prior to the date, except in the case of sickness or an emergency, which should be communicated to their primary site supervisor as soon as possible.
 Interns are also expected to follow site-specific procedures for requesting leave.

 High Plains PIC interns have access to numerous resources in all training sites.
 Assessment and other training materials are provided by each training site, and additional materials that may be needed may be purchased pending Training Committee approval.
 Each intern has access to administrative and IT support through their primary training site.
 Each intern is provided with a workspace as well as access to a laptop computer and distance technology.
 Interns are also able to access the Applied Statistics and Research Methods Lab through the University of Northern Colorado, and receive full electronic access, including the ability to download books and journal articles, to the UNC library system.